Nodes

 This page zooms in on those nodes — what a node is, how it declares its

-inputs and outputs, how to instantiate it, and how its run method is
+inputs and state variables, how to instantiate it, and how its update method is

 wired up.